RandomStudio/random-studio/src/pages/projects/a-kinetic-architecture-piece-br-for-a-d-o-by-mini.md

 templateKey: Project
 title: A kinetic architecture piece <br> for A/D/O by MINI
 intro: >-
-  In celebration of the US launch of MINI Electric, we were commissioned to create an immersive installation that merged the vibrant energy of the iconic car with the studio’s signature style at their A/D/O creative space in Brooklyn.
+  In celebration of the 2020 launch of the new MINI Electric vehicle, we were commissioned to create an immersive installation that reflects the kinetic energy of the city and captures the experience of travel, imagining what new forms of mobility can feel like.
 content:
   - image: /img/ADO_Perpetuum_9.jpg
     marginLeft: 5